-- Generalization, that permits the 'generalize' relation between two entities, which is one of the essential operators for constructing an ontology; - Association that models the existence of some kind of logical relationship between two entities and allows the specification of the role of the involved entities in order to clarify the structure; - Aggregation that can be used to construct sets where value restrictions can be explicitly specified; this originates from the W3C RDF specification where three types of container objects are enumerated, namely the bag (an unordered list of resources), the sequence (an ordered list of resources) and the alternative (a list of alternative values of a property), and is therefore not UML-compliant.
+- Generalization, which permits the "generalize" relation between two entities, which is one of the essential operators for constructing an ontology; - Association, which models the existence of some kind of logical relationship between two entities and allows the specification of the role of the involved entities in order to clarify the structure; and - Aggregation, which can be used to construct sets where value restrictions can be explicitly specified; this originates from the W3C RDF specification where three types of container objects are enumerated, namely the bag (an unordered list of resources), the sequence (an ordered list of resources), and the alternative (a list of alternative values of a property), and is therefore not UML-compliant.

 The example in Figure 7 shows that each Purchase is related to a SuccessfulNegotiation, a predicate that reports if an order has been issued (attribute orderIssued is true in this case) as a consequence of a negotiation.
 It includes a request from the library (ourRequest) for a specific Stock and an offer from the supplier (theirBestOffer) for that Stock.
-Delivery is an example of action: it describes the activity done by the Supplier of delivering to the Storekeeper some books listed in an ordered stock.
+Delivery is an example of action-it describes the activity done by the Supplier of delivering to the Storekeeper some books listed in an ordered stock.

 The Communication Ontology Description (C.O.D.) diagram (Figure 8) is a representation of the agents' (social) interactions; this is a class diagram that shows all agents and all their interactions (lines connecting agents).
-In designing this diagram we start from the results of the A.Id.
+In designing this diagram, we start from the results of the A.Id.
 (Agent Identification) phase.
-A class is introduced for each identified agent, and an association is then introduced for each communication between two agents (ignoring for the moment distinctions about agents' roles).
+A class is introduced for each identified agent, and an association is then introduced for each communication between two agents (ignoring, for the moment, distinctions about agents' roles).
 Clearly, it is also important to introduce the proper data structure (selected from elements of the Domain Ontology Description) in each agent in order to store the exchanged data.
 The association line that represents each communication is drawn from the initiator of the conversation to the other agent (participant) as can be deduced from the description of their interaction performed in the Role Identification (R.Id.) phase.
 According to FIPA standards, communications consist of speech acts (Searle, 1969) and are grouped by FIPA in several interaction protocols that define the sequence of expected messages.
 As a consequence, each communication is characterized by three attributes, which we group into an association class.
-This is the characterization of the communication itself (a communication with different ontology, language or protocol is certainly different from this one) and its knowledge is used to uniquely refer this communication (which can have, obviously, several instances at runtime since it may arise more than once).
-Roles played by agents in the interaction (as derived from the R.Id. diagrams) are reported at the beginning and the end of the association line.
+This is the characterization of the communication itself (a communication

 Figure 7.
-The Domain Ontology Diagram
+The domain ontology diagram